Moving to The US – A Guide for Immigrants, Expats, & Digital Nomads

 • Participate in the Oath of Allegiance ceremony

-Does the United States offer digital nomad visas?
+Does the US offer digital nomad visas?

 The U.S. does not offer digital nomad visas.
 You may still be able to work as a digital nomad if you meet specific legal requirements.
 However, you can find workarounds through things like a tourist visa which will allow you to live and work in the country for a 6-month interval.